Removal of two dams in Michigan

 Approximate cost: $1,103,957

-Funding was provided by the Great Lakes Restoration Initiative through the National Oceanic and Atmospheric Administration ($922,759), with additional funding from Berrien County ($25,000), the Michigan Department of Natural Resources ($56,198), and the U.S. Fish and Wildlife Service ($100,000).
-Other partners included The Nature Conservancy, Two Rivers Coalition and the city of Watervliet.
-Project consultants were Environmental Consulting & Technology and the Southwest Michigan Planning Commission.
+Key partners: Great Lakes Restoration Initiative, National Oceanic and Atmospheric Administration, Berrien County, Michigan Department of Natural Resources, the U.S. Fish and Wildlife Service, the Nature Conservancy, Two Rivers Coalition, the city of Watervliet, Environmental Consulting & Technology and the Southwest Michigan Planning Commission

 Removing the dams liberated and restored a stretch of the Paw Paw River that had been submerged by dam impoundments for five decades.
 The project reconnected 100 miles of free-flowing stream to Lake Michigan, created new fish and wildlife habitat and increased recreational opportunities for anglers and paddlers.
 The project eliminated a financial strain on taxpayers by ending the Berrien County’s need to maintain the dams.
 Restoring the river is also expected to generate economic benefits for communities along the river by reestablishing a fishery for salmon and other migratory species.